 As screens producer, Frank is responsible for both creative details and technical details, including collaborating with PBTV’s video engineering team on the technical signal flow.
 “It was really fantastic working with Pete’s Big TVs,” says Frank.
-“Though they are newer to d3 they have really stepped up to it.
+“Though they are newer to d3 (now known as disguise) they have really stepped up to it.
 They've been really engaged in making the right gear available and supporting the workflow process.”

 In addition to the video engineering production package and crew, Pete’s Big TVs provided 522 digiLED MC15 LED video tiles for the scenic portals and frames; 236 digiLED MK7 LED video tiles for the presenter screens and entrance screens, and a projection screen at the top of the set.
 PBTV also provided the d3 Technologies’ (now known as disguise) disguise 4x2 pro media server.
 “We make it a priority at Pete’s Big TVs to provide our clients with not only the gear they want but also the opportunity to see and work with the latest video and LED technologies,” says PBTV’s Benjamin.
 “Our clients’ creativity is what drives us to continue to find innovative display solutions and stay ahead in playback and control technologies.
 It is rewarding when that all comes together, especially for such a worthwhile cause as BLACK GIRLS ROCK!”